Watch the tutorial video

 If you create projects on the server, you can access them from within your company network and - if desired - remote via internet connections.

-The server is hosted locally on-site and no data will be stored outside your own environment.
+If you choose to host your own server locally on-site no data will be stored outside your own environment.
 We also offer hosting options for your convenience.